frederic-perez/AmE-dictionary/data/dictionary.md

 __in full gear__ _idiom_ At the highest or maximum level of function, operation, or performance.
 __in his own right__ _idiom_ :two: By reason of one's own ability or ownership etc. _She's a rich woman in her own right rather than by inheritance._ _An excellent novel in its own right._
 __in hot water__ _idiom_ In trouble.
+__in its infancy__ _idiom_ In the early, nascent period of development or implementation.
+(Typically of an area of activity, interest, research, etc.)
 __in its own right__ _adv_ :three::hammer: (in my own right)
 __in jest__ _idiom_ As a joke; not seriously. _Speaking in jest._ :es: en broma
+__in layman's terms__ _idiom_ In words that can be understood by people outside of a given profession or field of expertise, i.e., without the use of jargon or highly technical terms.
 __in one blow__ _idiom_ All at once, with a single decisive or powerful action.
 __in order that__ _idiom_ So that; with the particular aim or purpose of.
 __in over (one's) head__ _idiom_ Too deeply involved in or with a difficult situation, beyond the point of being able to control or cope any longer.